francescov1/mongoose-tsgen/README.md

   -o, --output=output    [default: ./src/types/mongoose] path of output index.d.ts file
   -p, --project=project  [default: ./] path of tsconfig.json or its root folder
 ```

+All sub-directories of `ROOT_PATH` will be searched for a `/models/` folder.
+If such folder contains an `index.{j|t}s` file, all Mongoose models are expected to be exported from here.
+If such file does not exist, all `*.{t|j}s` in this folder are expected to export a Mongoose model.

 <i>NOTE: --output requires a folder path or a file path ending in `index.d.ts`.
 If the path does not exist, it will be created.</i>